WE SHALL WORSHIP THE LOTUS FEET OF,

 Another usage of the Lord’s broken tusk

 We have seen earlier that the demon Gajamuga was brought under control by the tusk of Lord Ganesh.

 However, the broken tusk of Lord Ganesh aided to make yet another fantastic task.

 Shall we see, how?

-He meditated for many years and had had developed the story of great epic Maha Bharatha in his mind.
-It was a massive work with millions of the slogans (poems and chants, written in Sanskrit language).
+He meditated for many years and had developed the story of the great epic Maha Bharatha in his mind.
+It was a massive work with millions of slogans (poems and chants, written in the Sanskrit language).